Posted by Pauline Guillen on 9/27/19 11:17 AM

 3. Go Through All the CVs

-Once you have launched your search, you just have to patiently wait behind your computer.
-Set a deadline for your job offer, when it expires, it’s time to find a comfortable, yet, quiet corner and review the whole pile of CVs, from A to Z. Take the time to read them carefully in order to understand the career path of your applicants and try to perceive why they want to join your company or practice.
-Then believe in yourself and follow your instincts, after all, it's your business and your future that is at stake.
+Take the time to read them carefully to understand the career path of your applicants and try to understand why they want to join your company or practice.
+Then believe in yourself and follow your instincts; after all, it's your business and your future that are at stake.

 4. Unlock Your Inner Sherlock Holmes